BankAxept

 BankAxept is the national payment system in Norway, used both physically and eventually digitally.
-It is an open system, so that anyone that has concession to operate bank business in Norway can join the network.
 The security of BankAxept is accomplished with the use of chip technology and PIN codes.
 Payments of less than NOK 500 can be carried contactless and without use of a PIN code.
 By using BankAxept, the money is charged from the cardholder's account immediately, and it is always verified whether or not there is money on the account.

 A payment card with BankAxept can be used in all ATMs, most payment terminals in Norway, and online shopping as well.
 Most stores in Norway, around 110,000, are tied up to the BankAxept system, and it is the most used payment solution in the country.
 More than eight out of ten card payments in physical stores are paid with a BankAxept enabled card.
 According to Finans Norge, Norway is full speed ahead towards the first cash free society in a few years.

 To be able to accept payment with BankAxept cards, the merchant must sign an agreement directly with BankAxept AS.
 Additionally, the merchant has to have an agreement with their bank connection of redemption of BankAxept transactions.

 BankAxept is owned by Norwegian banks, and has the task of developing new payment solutions for a constantly changing world.

 History

 Bank cards in Norway was established as a standardized solution for all banks after an agreement between Sparebankforeningen (The Savings Bank Union) and Den norske Bankforening (The Norwegian Bank Union).
 In the beginning of the 1990s, the different payment solutions in Norway were merged, and the banks formed a common, electronic payment solution (EFTPOS) via the company BankAxept AS that made it possible to pay with bank cards in businesses.
 BankAxept AS was owned by the banks in common.
 The BankAxept service was launched the same year by Bankens BetalingsSentral (The Bank's Payment Central), BBS for short.
 In 2010, BBS merged with Pengeinstitutternes BetalingsSystemer in Denmark, forming the Danish-Norwegian financial company Nets, one of Northern Europe's largest providers of payment cards and payment solutions.
 Today, the brand BankAxept is managed by Finansnæringens Fellesorganisasjon (FNO).
 FNO also administers the agreements for BankAxept.

 From 1 December 2011, it was no longer possible to use the magnet strip on BankAxept cards in payment terminals in Norway.
 From then on, you had to use the chip.

-To meet the challenges from new actors and new payment solutions, BankAxept AS was founded in April 2014.
-BankAxept AS develop new payment solutions in new channels.
+To meet the challenges from new actors and new payment solutions, BankID BankAxept AS was founded in April 2014 as BankAxept AS.
+It develops new payment solutions in new channels.
 In this lies, among other things, contactless payments with card and mobile phone, and online payments.
-BankAxept AS is owned by the banks.
+It is owned by the banks.